Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Leonard Richenberg – From “Apple to the Core: The Unmaking of the Beatles” by Peter McCabe and Robert D. Schonfeld (1972)

-On February 26, Allen Klein organized a series of business meetings at Apple to determine The Beatles’ response to this situation.
-A decision was made to ask EMI to pay The Beatles’ royalties directly to Apple rather than paying NEMS Enterprises.
-The following letter, signed by the four Beatles, was then sent to EMI:
+On February 26, Klein convened a series of business meetings at Apple to discuss how The Beatles should respond to the situation.
+It was agreed that EMI would be asked to pay The Beatles’ royalties directly to Apple, bypassing NEMS Enterprises.
+A letter to this effect, signed by Paul, John, George and Ringo, was sent to EMI:

 We hereby irrevocably instruct you to pay Henry Ansbacher & Co.
 [The Beatles’ merchant banker] all royalties payable by you directly or indirectly to Beatles and Co. or Apple Corps.

-Another letter was sent to Leonard Richenberg informing him that, as Nemperor / NEMS was no longer acting as The Beatles’ manager, the royalties from EMI would be paid directly to Apple.
+A second letter was addressed to Leonard Richenberg, informing him that since Nemperor/NEMS was no longer acting as The Beatles’ manager, future royalty payments from EMI would be made directly to Apple.

-EMI didn’t know how to react and decided to freeze £1.3m in royalties due to be paid shortly to Nemperor / NEMS till the situation between The Beatles and NEMS Enterprises was clarified.
+EMI didn’t know how to react and opted to freeze £1.3 million in royalties that were due to be paid to Nemperor/NEMS, pending clarification of the legal and managerial situation between The Beatles and their former management company.

 Klein had realized he was getting nowhere with me and had turned his attention to Lockwood [EMI chairman].
 I went to see Sir Joseph.
 He was being advised by Mr. Len Wood and several panicky lawyers, all scared out of their wits that the Beatles might not sing anymore, or might just sing the National Anthem backwards, if EMI paid the royalties to Nems and not to Apple.
 I told Lockwood that our contract stated quite clearly that EMI would pay the entire royalty to Nems, which was entitled to take twenty-five percent and after deducting expenses would pay the Beatles the remainder.